steliosot/docs/docs/index.md

     Please explore our :paperclip: [pitch](1_pitch.md) for more information.

-### :fontawesome-solid-cloud: Memberships [^1]
+### :fontawesome-solid-cloud: Memberships (1) { .annotate }

-[^1]: We are members of startup programs that offer technical support, guidance, and access to credits for resources worth up to $200,000.
+1.  :man_raising_hand: We are members of startup programs that offer technical support, guidance, and access to credits for resources worth up to $200,000.

 <img src="assets/images/group.svg" alt="Stelios" width="1250"/>